-I offer 30-45-minute Zoom or Skype visits with schools for $125 per session (or $200 for two sessions happening within three hours in the morning or the afternoon; $325 for three sessions in one day; $425 for four sessions in one day).
+I offer 30-45-minute Zoom visits with schools for $125 per session (or $200 for two sessions happening within three hours in the morning or the afternoon; $325 for three sessions in one day; $425 for four sessions in one day).
 In each session, I try to get kids as actively involved as possible.
 No, it’s not the same kind of connection as an in-person visit offers, but it can still be inspiring and motivating for kids!

 What I Do